lewagon/dotfiles/ruby/05-Regexp-and-parsing/01-Mail-spotter/README.md

 Well, The Oatmeal [thinks so](http://theoatmeal.com/comics/email_address)!

-Emails are the lifeblood of any SaaS service, so it is very important to know how to manipulate here.
+Emails are the lifeblood of any SaaS service, so it is very important to know how to manipulate them.

 ## Specs